yoni/load-forecast/README.md

 # Heating and Cooling Load Forecast

-A tool that visualizes the estimated heating and cooling load across the continental United States day-by-day, for one week into the future.
+A tool that forecasts and visualizes the heating and cooling load across the continental United States.

 ## Prerequisites